-I met this particular client a mere two months before when she and her boyfriend came into the center for a free pregnancy test.
-The baby was never unwanted, but it was unplanned.
-Over the next few weeks, I had the incredible opportunity to meet with them several times.
+I had met Emma a mere two months before, when she and her boyfriend came into the center for a free pregnancy test.
+Their baby was never unwanted, but it was unplanned.
+Over the course of a few weeks, I had the incredible opportunity to meet with them several times.
 We worked through how to tell their family about the baby and what immediate and long-term changes they might make to prepare for this new life.
 They were excited to be parents and instantly in love with their child.

-I was heartbroken, crying with my new friend, as she told me about their loss.
-She asked if I would come by the hospital where they would complete the miscarriage.
-As I drove to meet them, I panicked about what I would say and wondered how I could be of any comfort to them.
+As Emma told my about her loss, we cried together, heartbroken and unbelieving.
+She asked if I would come by the hospital and sit with them before her procedure.
+As I drove to meet them, I worried about what I would say and wondered how I could be of any comfort to them.

 I have never experienced a miscarriage, but that isn’t to say I’ve not been affected by it.
 I have a cherished “nibling” (what my family calls the baby, as we don’t know if it is a niece or a nephew) in heaven and I have several dear friends who have walked the long road of infant loss and miscarriage.
 But I am an outsider to their grief and I struggled to know how best to support the women in my life through this terrible loss.
 Maybe you do, too.

 Five Ways to Support Your Friend Through a Miscarriage

 With 1 in 4 women (nearly 700,000 a year) having experienced infant loss, this is a very common experience to womanhood.
 Yet, there is stunningly little support or conversation around it.
 I dream of a day when this will not be the case.